How to Watch 'Bill & Ted Face the Music': Streaming and Theater Guide

-How to Watch 'Bill & Ted Face the Music': Streaming Guide and Theatrical Release Date
+How to Watch 'Bill & Ted Face the Music': Streaming Premiere and Theatrical Release Date

 Whether theaters are open or closed where you live, you can still have an excellent adventure this weekend.
 Bill & Ted Face the Music premieres simultaneously on streaming services and in select movie theaters on Friday, Aug.
 28, meaning those who want to watch their favorite time-traveling slackers reunite, played by Alex Winter and Keanu Reeves, after a nearly three-decade hiatus will have plenty of options despite the coronavirus pandemic.

-So where can you see Bill & Ted 3 in theaters?
+So where can you see Bill & Ted 3 in theaters on its Aug.
+28 release date?
 This will depend on if theaters in your area have opened.
 To search for movie times in your area, search for your zip code on the film's website here.

 For many, however, streaming Bill & Ted will be your only option.
 Thankfully, there are plenty of ways to do so!
 Below, find several options for how to pre-order and/or rent the movie -- note, this is not a purchase -- along with pricing information with which you can make a most triumphant decision.